 What is an email bounce?

-An email bounce (or “bounce”) is an error message you get when email you’ve sent isn’t delivered.
+An email bounce (or “bounce”) is an error message you get when an email you’ve sent isn’t delivered.
 Your email server or the destination mail server sends this Non-Delivery Report (NDR).
-An email bounce message also informs you what caused delivery failure of your email.
+An email bounce message also informs you what caused the delivery failure of your email.

 You might think bouncing is fun, but your emails sure don’t.